jfishe/Richland_prefab_2br/Walls_Doors_Cabinets.md

 11. Minimize sink drain obstruction in cabinet.
 12. Does the dishwasher need to share a drain with the sink?
 If not please add a shutoff valve (large bore, quarter turn) for the dishwasher connection to sink drain, so we can plunge the sink drain as needed without backing up into the dishwasher drain line.
 13. Relocate dishwasher drain vent.
-14. Relocate and replace irrigation control station from kitchen to outside near irrigation valve box.
-Add electrical supply at new location.
-It should be un-pluggable or provide a shutoff switch for winter.
-An associated circuit breaker would work.
+14. Relocate and replace irrigation control station from kitchen to new water heater cubicle.

 ### Bathroom